In order to study the classification of statute one must know what are

 Advocates act 1961 as amended by act 21 of 1964 is an example of enabling act.

-A disabling statute is one that restricts or cuts down a right conferred by the
+A disabling statute is one which restricts or cuts down a right conferred by the

 common law.
 An act restraining a common law right is a disabling act.

-A penal statute is one that punishes certain acts or wrongs.
+A penal statute is one which punishes certain acts or wrong.
 Such Statute may be

-in the form of a comprehensive criminal code or a large number of sections
+in the form of a comprehensive criminal code or large number of sections

-providing punishment for different wrongs for example - Criminal
+providing punishment for different wrongs for example - Criminal Procedure Code,

-The penalty for disobedience may be in the form of a fine, forfeiture
+penalty for disobedience may be in the form of fine, forfeiture of property,

 - Taxing Statute